 I started my coaching and consultancy business in January 2019.
 I've over 25 years of experience in development and senior management roles within the public and voluntary sectors, working in the areas of education, social care and community development, including:

-10 years as a senior manager in widening participation and partnership work at the Open University in Wales
+10 years as a senior manager in widening participation and partnerships at the Open University in Wales

 8 years as an internal coach with the Open University